GlenKPeterson/Paguro/README.md

 Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)

 ####Renaming Timeline
- - August 2016: This notice appeared
+ - 2016-08-14: This notice appeared
- - September 2016: The project name will change on GitHub and name-change notices will be added to the POM
+ - 2016-09: The project name will change on GitHub and name-change notices will be added to the POM
- - October 2016: The Maven artifact name will change - this will be the only change clients need to make.
+ - 2016-10: The Maven artifact name will change - this will be the only change clients need to make.
  - Package names will NOT change.

 #Features